 Internal Joinery and Kitchen Fittings

-2
+Repair Category 1

-Fitted kitchen units are worn and damaged.
-An incoming occupier can upgrade/replace to their own personal taste.
+Notes Wear and tear is noted to the kitchen units and areas of internal joinery.
 Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised safety standards.
-There is wear and tear to internal joinery finishes in places.